 Housing as a Human Right

 Lauren fully endorses the Homes Guarantee (HomesGuarantee.com) which boldly champions housing as a human right.
-Universal rent control, a social housing zoning law, proactive protections of public housing, and upgrades which will protect our environment are all included in this comprehensive plan.
+Universal rent control, a social housing zoning law, proactive protections of public housing are all included in this comprehensive plan.
+Lauren also specifically supports the Green New Deal for Public Housing Act (Alexandria Ocasio-Cortez and Bernie Sanders) which will further secure that we meet our goal of becoming a carbon-neutral society while enhancing the quality of life and dignity of those who live in public housing.

 People Over Corporations

 We want American commerce to succeed, but it should not be at the community’s cost.
 Experts cite the lack of regulations in the financial sector as one of the main causes of the financial collapse in 2008.
-Lauren firmly believes that this lack of regulations was caused by politicians who accepted corporate money for their campaigns which swayed their decisions, and these same politicians failed to protect the country from unstable markets.
+Lauren firmly believes that this lack of regulations was caused by politicians who accepted corporate money for their campaigns which swayed their decisions, and these same politicians failed to protect the country from market crashes and corporate monopolies.
 Lauren also believes that the way that Amazon’s HQ2 played out in her district is evidence of corporate money in politics.
 Many politicians who offered unconditional tax incentives to Amazon have accepted campaign donations from Amazon.
-These politicians are now citing 25,000 jobs lost for the district.
-Lauren believes that this is a false narrative.
-We do not know that the 25,000 jobs would have been local hires, or if Amazon would have brought 25,000 people to Long Island City and the surrounding areas to add additional stress to the skyrocketing cost of housing and the crumbling subway system.
-Would Amazon hire at least 50% women in management roles?
-Would the type of labor complaints against Amazon that have been publicized in the last years be an issue in Long Island City?
-Lauren believes politicians should have pushed for more answers as part of the negotiation, but instead, they offered a one-sided deal which benefitted Amazon, possibly at the cost of the constituents.
-Lauren will negotiate on behalf of her constituents, not on behalf of her campaign bank account as she accepts no corporate PAC money.
+Lauren advocates for ending corporate welfare, ensuring that workers are represented on corporate boards and requiring federal stakeholder charters for large companies.
+Lauren will negotiate on behalf of her constituents, not corporations.

 Our society has inherited systemic ways in which it prevents people from improving their economic stances.
 For example, university is unaffordable and many students graduate with loans that they may never pay off.
 Minimum wage at 40 hours per week does not cover a 1-bedroom apartment or even a studio apartment in Lauren’s district.
 One trip to the hospital can bankrupt a family, with 4 out of 10 Americans unable to afford even a $400 emergency expense.
 Our system is failing our citizens.
 Multiple members of Lauren’s family have survived from small Social Security checks after unforeseeable tragedies, and she strongly supports expanding Social Security benefits to keep up with inflation and rising costs of housing and to compensate for falling corporate pensions.
-Lauren will also fight so that students can attend a public university and graduate debt free.
-She supports Elizabeth Warren’s proposal for universal child care which will remove one of the major burdens of becoming a parent, and she supports increasing the minimum wage so that anyone working full-time can afford to pay for basic living costs.
+Lauren will also fight so that students can attend a public university and graduate debt free, and those who have paid off their student debt should receive a credit for the money they should have never lost.
+She supports universal child care which will remove one of the major burdens of becoming a parent, and she supports increasing the minimum wage to what is truly livable in each locality so that anyone working full-time can afford to pay for basic living costs.
+Lauren also supports switching to a residency based tax system to help end double taxation and double filing for working class Americans living abroad.
+Lauren supports increasing taxes on the wealthiest individuals in our society, as she believes that we have allowed a system in which the divide between the top 1% and the rest of us has widened while many are struggling to survive.

 Lauren supports bills like the Equality Act which would expand existing law to make it illegal to discriminate based on sexual orientation and gender identity.
 Unfortunately, many Republican lawmakers still support legislation that further takes away the rights of the LGBTQIA+ community.
 Protecting this community by explicitly making illegal any discrimination based on gender and sexual orientation also means that no individual can be denied health coverage for gender-affirming medical care.
 Lauren’s true passion is fighting for equality across all genders, sexual orientations, ethnicities, ages, religions and ability, and she will never stop fighting until everyone’s rights are equal by law.